damianStrojek/damianStrojek/README.md

 🔭 I was previously ranked in the Top 600 worldwide and Top 20 in Poland on [TryHackMe]!
 In my free time, I also engage in challenges on [HTB].

+🌱 My master's thesis focused on analyzing the use of honeypot systems for detecting modern network attacks.
+The research involved collecting data from honeypot environments and applying artificial intelligence and machine learning techniques to process and classify the gathered information.
+The goal of the study was to evaluate the effectiveness of honeypots as a tool for identifying contemporary cyber threats and to explore how AI-based methods can improve the analysis of malicious network activity.

 🌱 My engineering thesis focused on the [*design and implementation of a didactic environment for web application security testing*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
 One of my more recent projects is an [application for monitoring the performance of a computing cluster](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).

 📚 During technical high school, I co-authored [several textbooks for students in computer science-related fields](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 While most were originally published in Polish, some have recently been translated into English.